Alex Moffat (American football)

 Alexander Moffat (September 22, 1862 – February 23, 1914) was an American football player, coach and official.
 He played college football at Princeton University from 1882 to 1884 and was known as one of the greatest kickers in 19th century football.
 After his playing career ended, he remained active in the development of the game as a coach and founding member of football's rules committee.
 He was reported to have held a place in Princeton athletic history similar to that held by Walter Camp at Yale.
 Moffat was elected to the College Football Hall of Fame in 1971.

-Early years
+Early life

 Moffat was born in Princeton, New Jersey, in 1862.
 He was the son of James C. Moffat, who was a professor at Princeton University for 40 years.

 Football player

 Moffat enrolled at Princeton and was a member of the Princeton Tigers football and baseball teams in the early 1880s.
 In baseball, he was Princeton's star pitcher for four years.

 In football, he played at the halfback position and developed a reputation as "probably the greatest kicker ever seen on a football field."
 Football historian David M. Nelson credits Moffat with revolutionizing the kicking game in 1883 by developing the "spiral punt," described by Nelson as "a dramatic change from the traditional end-over-end kicks."
 Moffat has also been credited with inventing the drop kick, and kicked equally well with either foot.

 Moffat was a member of the Princeton football team from 1882 to 1884.
 As the team's senior captain in 1883, Moffat kicked 32 field goals in 15 games.
 In Princeton's 26 to 7 victory over Harvard in 1883, Moffat made five field goals, two drop kicks with his right foot, two drop kicks with his left foot, and one from placement.